systematically-design/tokenScript-Documentation/src/docs/03-creating-tokens/README.md

 # Creating Tokens

-This section covers how to create different types of design tokens in TokenScript.
-Whether you're using the visual editor or writing DSL code, these guides will help you build comprehensive design systems.
+This section covers how to create different types of design tokens by writing TokenScript DSL code in Systematically.
+These guides will help you build comprehensive design systems.

 ## Guides in This Section